Rome Point Seals

 the tide and wind to maintain a course parallel to the rocks, but far enough away that the seals remain undisturbed.

-- Do not shout, sound the horn, attempt to feed seals, or allow dogs on
+- Do not shout, sound the horn, or allow dogs on

 board to bark at the seals.
 Avoid sudden movements on the